 In many interviews, Hitchcock insisted that he only made the movie to please friend Lombard, who was eager to work with the director.
 This is apparently one of Hitchcock’s many tall tales.
 After carefully reading Leonard Leff’s Hitchcock & Selznick and Patrick McGilligan’s Alfred Hitchcock: A life in Darkness and Light, I realized that this superfluous comedy was one of Hitchcock’s most important movies — as weird as it sounds, this is the movie that finally established Hitchcock as a bona fide Hollywood filmmaker.

 Second, and more important, Rebecca and Foreign Correspondent went way over schedule and over budget.
-Everyone agreed that the “odd British guy” was a genius, but studio executives were weary of the director’s reputation as a slow, finicky and methodical filmmaker.
-For better or worse, Hollywood has always preferred speed over creativity, thus Hitchcock was perceived as an unnecessary risk.
+Everyone agreed that the “odd British guy” was some type of genius, but studio executives were weary of Hitchcock’s reputation as a slow, finicky and methodical filmmaker.
+For better or worse, Hollywood has always preferred speed over creativity, thus Hitchcock was perceived as an expensive and unnecessary risk.

-In order to be considered a mainstream Hollywood filmmaker, Hitchcock needed to make a movie for one of the big studios.
+In order to be considered a mainstream Hollywood filmmaker, Hitchcock needed to make a movie for one of the main studios.
 In a rather clever move, Hitchcock offered to direct Mr. & Mrs. Smith, a simple comedy that required very little fussing.
-The plan worked exceedingly well, and Hitchcock (and Hollywood) breathed a sigh of relief — the movie received good reviews and made a bundle of money.
+The plan worked exceedingly well, and Hitchcock (and Hollywood industry) breathed a sigh of relief — the movie received good reviews and made a bundle of money.
 Above all, Hitchcock proved that he could work fast without sacrificing quality.

 As for the movie itself, Mr. & Mrs. Smith is a nonsensical, but funny and charming rom-com.
 Norman Krasna’s witty script (The Devil and Miss Jones) has a surprising amount of sexual innuendos.
 In addition, the movie entered the history books as the first American film to showcase the sound of a toilet being flushed.
 Censors vehemently objected and the sound was muffled in post-production, but it is still pretty obvious what the sound is — Hitchcock was (finally) allowed to go to the loo in Psycho.